-- In cases of serious misbehaviour (i.e. extreme aggression or violence which endangers themselves or another child or adult or repeated incidences of verbal abuse) a child may be sent to the Headteacher's office.
+- ☐ In cases of serious misbehaviour (i.e. extreme aggression or violence which endangers themselves or another child or adult or repeated incidences of verbal abuse) a child may be sent to the Headteacher's office.
 An adult who is able to relay the facts of the incident must always accompany them.
 The Headteacher will decide on any additional action that needs to be taken in this instance and, if necessary, call in outside agencies and arrange a meeting with the parents/carers.
-Extreme aggression or violence towards another child/adult may result in exclusion for a set period. - Following current legal guidelines only teachers and support staff who have had Norfolk Steps CPD may hold or use reasonable force to restrain a child when the child is endangering themselves or another child or adult. - Any staff physically or verbally assaulted by a child must report this and enter details of the incident in the Accident/Incident Log (located in the school office).
+Extreme aggression or violence towards another child/adult may result in exclusion for a set period. - ☐ Following current legal guidelines only teachers and support staff who have had NorfolkSteps CPD may hold or use reasonable force to restrain a child when the child is endangering themselves or another child or adult. - Any staff physically or verbally assaulted by a child must report this and enter details of the incident in the Accident/Incident Log (located in the school office).
 In the case of children exhibiting challenging behaviour, advice will be sought from the SEND Coordinator and, where appropriate, outside agencies.
 Teachers should keep a signed and dated record of any incidents of this type.
-Parents/carers should be kept informed at every stage of the process and encouraged to support the school in its actions and their child in dealing with his/her behaviour. - Children with significant behaviour difficulties may be put on a "Behaviour Plan" after consultation with the Headteacher and SEND Co-ordinator or the Special Needs School Support Team.
+Parents/carers should be kept informed at every stage of the process and encouraged to support the school in its actions and their child in dealing with his/her behaviour. - □ Children with significant behaviour difficulties may be put on a "Behaviour Plan" after consultation with the Headteacher and SEND Co-ordinator or the Special Needs School Support Team.
 In extreme cases a risk assessment should be written for the specific child.
-All adults involved with the child need to be aware of the Behaviour Plan/Risk Assessment so that the child is managed consistently.
-Parents/carers must also be kept informed of the child's progress on a regular basis. - □ Outside Agency support will be sought for children with extreme behaviour. - Bullying and racial abuse is not tolerated at Dereham Church Infant and Nursery School and immediate action will be taken to deal with incidents of this nature.